 Here, a YouTuber talks you through how to use the Dentek Temporary Tooth Repair kit, although this is a different version that doesn’t come with the tooth saver or eugenol.

 Repairing a damaged tooth at home

 You might struggle to do a major repair on one of your front teeth with a filling kit.
-The material doesn’t bond to your teeth in the same way a dentist’s material does, and it’s not as strong.
+The material doesn’t bond to your teeth in the same way that dental glue used by a dentist does, and it’s not as strong.
 Sticking to soft foods will help it last that bit longer, but it's best to try and avoiding biting with the tooth altogether.